SamuelAl/lca-SWENG/lca-java/README.md

 ## Introduction

-Implementation of n-ary tree Lowest Common Ancestor algorithm in Java.
+Implementation of DAG Lowest Common Ancestor algorithm in Java.
 This is done as part of an assignment for the Sofware Engineering course, Year 3, Trinity College Dublin.

+Definition of LCA for a Directed Acyclic Graph: The LCA between two nodes u and v in a graph is the deepest node w, such that it is an ancestor of both u and v.
+In case DAG is a special case of a graph, the might be 0, 1, or more LCAs between any two nodes.
+However, in an undirected tree, there will be exactly one LCA candidate.
+(Baeldung)[https://www.baeldung.com/cs/lowest-common-ancestor-acyclic-graph]

 ## Testing